Air Dose Rates and 134Cs/137Cs Measurement Results by the Radi-Probe ( From September 25, 2012 to October 7, 2012 )

 Using either of equations above, the air dose rate at a height of 1 m above the ground outside the car was derived.

-134Cs/137Cs ratio measurement
+■134Cs/137Cs ratio measurement

-• ① Find gamma ray photopeaks of 134Cs, 137Cs and 40K by the secondary differentiation method.
+Gamma spectrum analysis of the per unit time obtained by Falcon5000 was conducted with the following procedure. - ① Find gamma ray photopeaks of 134Cs, 137Cs and 40K by the secondary differentiation method.
 Convert channel values of pulse height analyzer to energy.
 It is difficult to distinguish peaks in the low dose area therefore peak search was conducted with data 15 minutes before and after sampling.

-• ② Photopeak values vary by change of detector response due to ambient temperature change or unstable power supply, therefore energy calibration was conducted using major photopeaks (134Cs and 40K).
+- ② Photopeak values vary by change of detector response due to ambient temperature change or unstable power supply, therefore energy calibration was conducted using major photopeaks (134Cs and 40K).

-• ③ The energy resolution (FWHM) of Falcon5000 is mostly independent on energy level and equal to or less than 5 keV (average 4.1 keV) in the rage of 60 - 1333 keV.
+- ③ The energy resolution (FWHM) of Falcon5000 is mostly independent on energy level and equal to or less than 5 keV (average 4.1 keV) in the rage of 60 - 1333 keV.
 Therefore a tentative energy resolution of 5 keV was defined.

-• ④ Regarding gamma-ray peaks of nuclides, +/- 2.5 times of the tentative FWHM were set as borders and then background of the peak position was defined by linear approximation.
+- ④ Regarding gamma-ray peaks of nuclides, +/- 2.5 times of the tentative FWHM were set as borders and then background of the peak position was defined by linear approximation.
 True FWHM of the peak was derived.
 A larger value either the true FWHM or the tentative FWHM was assigned to "w" and the peak area was derived using "w".
 This method was applied to calculate the peak area even if a temperature drift takes place within an accumulation period.

-• ⑤ For 137Cs, the peak range was defined between -1.5w and 1.5w with center 662keV.
+- ⑤ For 137Cs, the peak range was defined between -1.5w and 1.5w with center 662keV.
 For 134Cs, the peak range was defined between -1.5w and 1.5w with center 799keV which is the center of combined peaks 796 keV and 802 keV.
 Ranges from -3w to -1.5w and from 1.5w and 3w were assigned to the baseline in order to derive the background.
 Peak area (the number of gamma-ray) of each peak was calculated by Covell's method.
 Net counts of 662 keV of 137Cs and 796 keV of 134Cs were derived.
 The peaks of 796 keV and 802 keV of 134Cs overlap therefore only the 796 keV peak of 134Cs was selected based on gamma-ray emission ratio and was calculated.

-• ⑥ Surface concentration of contamination (Bq/cm2) can be calculated from each photopeak count.
+- ⑥ Surface concentration of contamination (Bq/cm2) can be calculated from each photopeak count.
 The following assumptions and corrections are needed.

-• ( a ) The surface on the infinite plane is assumed to be contaminated and radioactive cesium concentration decreases exponentially along depth direction from the surface.
+- ( a ) The surface on the infinite plane is assumed to be contaminated and radioactive cesium concentration decreases exponentially along depth direction from the surface.
 Average 1 g/cm2 of the surface is contaminated.

-• ( b ) A Ge detector unit is cylindrical and it is empirically known that photopeak efficiency is almost symmetric with respect to the axis of the cylinder.
+- ( b ) A Ge detector unit is cylindrical and it is empirically known that photopeak efficiency is almost symmetric with respect to the axis of the cylinder.
 Here, based on axial symmetry assumption and laboratory measurement results of photopeak efficiency for a calibration source, a direction-dependent model (axial symmetry model) of photopeak efficiency of Falcon5000 was created and then used.

 Surface concentration of contamination is expressed in equation (3).